Update-Efficient Error-Correcting Product-Matrix Codes

-The decoding capability of the above decoding algorithm is $\lfloor\frac{n-k+1}{2}\rfloor$.
+The decoding capability of the above decoding algorithm is $\frac{n-k}{2}$.
 Since each erroneous storage node sends $\alpha=d$ symbols to the data collector, in general, not all $\alpha$ symbols are wrong if failures in the storage nodes are caused by random faults.
 Hence, the decoding algorithm given in~\cite{HAN12-INFOCOM} can be modified as follows to extend error correction capability.
 After decoding $Y_{(d-k)\times \ell}$, one can locate the erroneous columns of $Y_{(d-k)\times \ell}$ by comparing the decoded result to it.
 Assume that there are $v$ erroneous columns located.
 Delete the corresponding columns in $E_{k\times\ell}$ and $Y_{k\times \ell}$ and we have

 Applying the error-and-erasure decoding algorithm of the $[n,k]$ RS code again on $Y'_{k\times(\ell-v)}$ to reconstruct $A_1$ if $\ell-v\ge k$; otherwise the progressive decoding is applied.
-The modified decoding algorithm is summarized in Algorithm~\ref{algo:reconstruction-MBR}.
+The modified decoding algorithm is summarized in Algorithm~\ref{algo:reconstruction-MBR} and its corresponding flow chart is shown in Fig.~\ref{fig:A2}.
 The advantage of the modified decoding algorithm is that it can correct errors up to even though not all error patterns up to such number of errors can be corrected.